-- Add a site description - Add a short (50-300 characters), relevant, readable description of your site to your site meta description.
+- Add a site description - Add a short (50-300 characters), relevant, readable description of your site to your SEO site description.
 This text may appear below your site title in search results, depending on what your visitors search for.

 - Add your location - Your site has a better chance of appearing in searches for your area if Google and your customers can see your location.
 If you have a business with a physical location, we recommend you create a Contact us page with your address and a map.
 Alternately, in some templates your business information can display on your site.

 - Connect a custom domain - Using a custom domain (rather than the built-in .squarespace.com URL) strengthens your brand and makes it easier for potential customers to find you in search results.

-- Connect to social media - Set up social sharing to link to your social media profiles, push content as you publish it, and encourage people options to sharing your pages.
+- Connect to social media - Set up social sharing to link to your social media profiles, push content as you publish it, and encourage people to share your pages.

 - Check your page and title formats - Control how your page titles appear in browser tabs, social shares, and search engine results.
 You can set this for page titles, the homepage, and collection items (such as blog posts or products).

-- Create a 404 page - Add a custom 404 Page with links to some of the popular or important areas of your site.
+- Create a custom 404 page - Customize the 404 Page with links to some of the popular or important areas of your site.
 This encourages visitors who encounter a broken link to stay on your site, rather than immediately going back to search results.

 - Choose your blog post URL format - If you're blogging, choose how your blog post URLs are automatically created.
 While you can choose any options that fit your needs, we recommend you always include the post's title.

 - Check URL slugs - It’s best to have URLs that reflect the content of the page.
 If you save a blog post, product, or event before adding a title, the URL slug will be a random string of characters.
 Check the slugs for each page and item on your site, and change any that don't use real words.